msomali/msomali/README.md

 - 👋 Hi, I’m @msomali
-- 👀 I’m interested in programming
+- 👀 I’m a programmer
-- 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on flutter, python, django & php
+- 💞️ I’m looking to collaborate on dart/flutter, python/django/fastapi, js, c#/.net & php
-- 📫 How to reach me via skype @iwal15
+- 📫 How to reach me via X @waka_walid

 <!---
 msomali/msomali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.